VarshithGovi/2bit-Ripple-Carry-Adder-Verilog/README.md

 ## 📋 Ripple Carry Adder Implementation

-The **`ripple_carry_adder.v`** module implements a 2-bit Ripple Carry Adder that adds two 2-bit binary numbers with a carry-in and produces a 2-bit sum along with a carry-out.
+The **`rca.v`** module implements a 2-bit Ripple Carry Adder that adds two 2-bit binary numbers with a carry-in and produces a 2-bit sum along with a carry-out.

 ### Module Details:
 - **Inputs:**